Kerch Strait incident: Damage and political response

-Following the incident, the Ukrainian Navy reported that six servicemen had been injured by the Russian actions.
-Berdyansk was damaged in her bridge, either by a Sukhoi Su-30 fighter or by 30 mm naval gunfire from the Russian Coast Guard patrol ship Izumrud, according to the Russian version.
-According to radio communication between the Russian leadership and Coast Guard ships, two Russian ships were damaged.
-One was damaged while ramming the Ukrainian tugboat Yany Kapu.
-In addition, the Russian ship Don also collided with and damaged the Russian ship Izumrud.
 In the aftermath of the incident, officials from both countries accused the other of provocative behaviour.
 Ukraine decried the seizure of its ships as illegal.
 In a statement, the Ukrainian Navy said, "After leaving the 12-mile zone, the Russian Federation's FSB opened fire at the flotilla belonging to... the armed forces of Ukraine".
 Ukrainian President Petro Poroshenko convened the Ukrainian National Security and Defence Council, describing the Russian actions as "unprovoked and crazy".

 Russia did not immediately or directly respond to the allegation, but Russian news agencies cited the Federal Security Service (FSB) as saying it had incontrovertible proof that Ukraine had orchestrated what it called a "provocation" and would publicise its evidence soon.
 A report by the Russian FSB said that Ukraine had not followed the official procedure required for passage through the strait, namely that the port authority in Kerch should be informed 48 and 24 hours in advance of any movement, with an official confirmation 4 hours before the passage.
 It also said the Ukrainian ships had been manoeuvring dangerously and intentionally ignored FSB instructions in order to stir up tensions.
 Russian politicians, including President Vladimir Putin, denounced the Ukrainian government, saying the incident was a calculated attempt by Ukrainian President Petro Poroshenko to increase his popularity ahead of the Ukrainian presidential election next year.
 The Ukrainian government rejected this, and said it had informed the Russians of the planned passage through the Kerch Strait in advance.
 Ukrainian Navy spokesman Oleh Chalyk said that Yany Kapu had "established contact with a coast-guard outpost" operated by the FSB Border Service and "communicated its intention to sail through the Kerch Strait.
 The information was received [by Russian authorities] but no response was given".
 According to Ukraine, contact was established at 03:58 on 25 November, "according to international rules of the sea navigation safety".